Mohammed Hanif Omar: Police career

-During his tenure as Inspector General of Police, he founded the elite counter terrorist unit, Special Actions Unit on 1 January 1975.
-He also take part command rescue operation in the 1975 AIA building hostage crisis in August 1975.
+During his tenure as Inspector General of Police, he founded the elite counterterrorist unit, Special Actions Unit on 1 January 1975.
+He also was in command of rescue operations in the 1975 AIA building hostage crisis in August 1975.
 In addition, he also renamed Bluff Road Police Station to Royal Malaysia Police Headquarters, Bukit Aman on 25 March 1975.
-On 8 June 1976, Hanif announced all police recruit will be served in Police Field Force before being assigned to other unit, this was ensure that all young policemen will be able tackle any emergency situation once they equipped with jungle training.
+On 8 June 1976, Hanif announced all police recruits would serve in Police Field Force before being assigned to other units.
+This was to ensure that all young policemen would be able to tackle any emergency situation once they were equipped with jungle training.
+Hanif also directed all state police chiefs to review security, particularly fire prevention measures in all highrise building throughout nationwide on 28 November 1992.

+Death and burial

+Hanif died on 20 April 2024, at the age of 85.
+He was buried at Bukit Kiara Muslim Cemetery in Kuala Lumpur.